 Notes: Table analyzes the results of the midline household enterprise survey, totalling variables across all businesses operated within the household (other than by the beneficiary) and then imputing zeros to households with no businesses.
 Analysis is weighted using attrition weights.
-Standard errors are clustered at the household level, =10%, =5%, and =1% significance.
+Standard errors are (in soft brackets) are clustered at the household level to reflect the design effect, and p-values corrected for False Discovery Rates across all the outcomes in the table are presented in hard brackets.
+Stars on coefficient estimates are derived from the FDR-corrected p-values, =10%, =5%, and =1% significance.